 The primary mission of Collegiate Farm Bureau is to assist students in creating professional networks at the county, state and national levels to establish a link between their collegiate and professional careers in the agriculture industry.
 Collegiate Farm Bureau also focuses on agricultural policy and legislative activities.

 The primary mission of MSU Collegiate 4-H is to further the opportunities for youth, function as a service organization, and bridge the gap between youth and the community.
 Collegiate 4-H assists Kentucky 4-H chapters further their knowledge within their specific disciplines and prepare for their future by living the motto "Continuing to Share, Sharing to Continue".

 The Dressage Club consists of a group of students interested in gaining knowledge in the art of dressage for horse and rider. it is open to all disciplines including English, Gated and Western.
 Students practice regularly and attend various horse shows and clinics.

-The Equestrian Team at MSU is an extracurricular activity that is closely associated
+The IHSA Equestrian Teams at MSU are an extracurricular activity that is closely associated

 with equine science.
 Its mission is to provide a mechanism for students to use their

 talent and abilities developed in academic classes to compete with other colleges

 and universities in the region, as well as nationally.
 The equestrian teams not only